TextMineX: Data, Evaluation Framework and Ontology-guided LLM Pipeline for Humanitarian Mine Action: Limitations

 \section{Limitations}

-While TextMine provides the first dataset, evaluation framework and pipeline that demonstrates the feasibility of an LLM-driven extraction pipeline in the specialized domain of humanitarian demining, several limitations are considered to be addressed in the future, including the further extension of the dataset.
+While TextMineX provides the first dataset, evaluation framework and pipeline that demonstrates the feasibility of an LLM-driven extraction pipeline in the specialized domain of humanitarian demining, several limitations are considered to be addressed in the future, including further extension of the dataset.
 Our evaluation relies on 100 prompt–response examples (yielding 1,095 unique triples).

-Assembling and annotating demining data demands extensive domain expertise, so even this modest set offers valuable proof-of-concept insights, but we plan to extend to larger, multilingual collections in future work.
-Second, this work is focues on reports that are written only on English.
+Assembling and annotating demining data demand extensive domain expertise, so even this modest set offers valuable proof-of-concept insights, but we plan to extend to larger, multilingual collections in future work.
+Second, this work focuses on reports that are written only in English.
 In the future, we plan to extend the work to include other languages, because mine-action data are often produced in multiple languages, such as Arabic, French or Ukrainian, depending on the conflict region.
-Making TextMine multilingual is, therefore, essential to ensure global applicability and inclusiveness.
+Making TextMineX multilingual is, therefore, needed to ensure more inclusiveness.

+In this paper, we focus on humanitarian demining and actively collaborate with demining agencies.
+Thus, the scope of the evaluation framework and pipeline is limited to the demining domain, whereas the applicability of the pipeline in similar domains (e.g, natural disaster management) could be tested as a potential future work.